 Contact an Experienced Personal Injury Attorney Today

 If you or a loved one has suffered a burn injury as the result of someone’s reckless or negligent actions, contact our experienced South Carolina personal injury attorney right away.
 At Lauren Taylor Law, we understand the serious impact burn injuries can have on every aspect of your life.
 We can advise you on how to hold responsible parties accountable for the damages they have caused, and assist you in getting the compensation you deserve.
-Serving Greenville and all of Upstate South Carolina, call or contact us online today for a free consultation.
+Serving Greenville and all of Upstate South Carolina, call or contact us online today for an initial consultation.

 South Carolina divorce attorney Lauren Taylor is an authority on family law in Charleston and Greenville.
 Lauren Taylor Law is an authority on divorce, child support, and alimony in South Carolina.
 She graduated from the Charlotte School of Law, and has been practicing for several years now.
 Lauren Taylor relies on her experience and passion to fight for you during this stressful time.
 Learn more about her experience here.